julianmendez/lat-parent/README.md

-The POM file of this project is used as parent of project parent POM files.
+The POM file of this project is used as parent of other project parent POM files.

 ## Download